HeshanKarunaratne/notes/README.md

     - It involves controlling the lifecycle of sessions, handling session creation, destruction, and tracking session attributes

+  45 .
+Can we use REST POST endpoint to handle a REST GET behaviour?
+    - Using a GET request to perform actions like creating, updating, or deleting resources is not considered a good practice because:
+    - Idempotence: GET requests should be idempotent, meaning that making the same request multiple times should have the same effect as making it once.
+Performing actions like creating or modifying data through a GET request violates this principle.
+    - Caching: GET requests are often cached by browsers and proxy servers, which means that they might be retrieved from cache rather than making a new request to the server.
+This can lead to unintended side effects if the action is performed multiple times without the server being aware.
+    - Security: GET requests are typically logged by servers and intermediaries, potentially exposing sensitive data or actions in the URL parameters.

+  46 .
+What are the difference between SpringBoot and SpringMVC?
+  -

 - SOLID Principals
     - Single Responsibility Principal
         - A Class should have one and only one responsibility